camlin-tan/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 **❗Caution:**<br>
 * This action cannot be undone.
-You must type exactly 'clear CONFIRM' (case sensitive) to execute
+You must type exactly 'clear CONFIRM' (case-sensitive) to execute
 </div>

 [Back to Table of Contents](#table-of-contents)